purduehackers/EspToPico/README.md

 # EspToPico
 This is a converter board for an ESP32 to a Pi Pico for the purposes of the Sign Project.

-The current revision has a bug where the EEPROM MOSI pin is input only, so the EEPROM is not usable.
-However, the ESP32 has a lot of internal storage, so that can be used instead.
-The button LED pin was also assigned to an input-only pin, but reversing the switch and LED pins is trivial since they go to terminals so I just did that.
+The next revision of the board (3) should fix the following problems:
+- It is impossible to program the board without resorting to using the bodged boot button.
+The official ESP32 dev board uses the serial chip to reset the ESP32 and put it in boot mode.
+Schematics are available online.
+This would be ideal.
+- The button switch and LED lines had to be reversed here since the LED line was sent to an input-only pin.
+I reversed the labels for rev 2, but now there is a mismatch to the motherboard.
+This could be fixed later but it doesn't matter very much.
+- The EEPROM MOSI is assigned to an input-only pin, rendering the EEPROM inaccessible.
+The ESP32 has enough storage to make this a non-issue, but it is still a problem.